pleabargain/EnglishHelpsYourCareer/topic seasons.md

 * What are your thoughts about couples renewing their vows?
 * Has anyone ever thrown an extra special birthday party for you?
 * What made it so memorable?
 * How much do you feel we should spend on Christmas?
-Who should we buy gifts for: friends, al relatives, co-workers, mailman, etc?
-Or do we want to try to celebrate it spiritual y without al the commercialism?
+Who should we buy gifts for: friends,  relatives, co-workers, mailman, etc?
+Or do we want to try to celebrate it spiritually without all the commercialism?
 If so, how do we celebrate it?
 * Do your religious beliefs prohibit the celebration of certain holidays?
 * Who should be responsible for sending holiday cards and thank you notes from the family?
 * How do you think a married couple should celebrate their wedding anniversary?
 Does it always have to be the same way?